 - say how likely it is that you’ll pass on a genetic condition

-- diagnose genetic anomalies before birth.
+- diagnose genetic changes before birth.

 Genetic testing is different from genetic counselling.
 Genetic counselling is mainly about communication, education and support.
 During genetic counselling, a counsellor explains the genetic condition you’re concerned about.
-They also talk with you about what a genetic condition might mean for your family, how likely you or your child are to develop it or pass it on, and how you can manage the condition in your family.
+They also talk with you about what a genetic condition might mean for your family, how likely you or your child are to get it or pass it on, and how you can manage the condition in your family.

 What is a genetic condition?

-A genetic condition is caused by changes in the genes.
+A genetic condition is caused by changes in genes.
 A change in just one gene can cause a serious medical condition or disability.
 Sometimes one or both parents pass on changed genes to their child.
 Other times changes happen at or during conception.